Project-Ever-Changing/SpoopyEnvi./guide/INSTALLATION_AND_SETUP.md

 Spoopy Engine relies heavily on [Lime](https://lime.openfl.org) and would work best using Lime 8.0.0.
 The framework is made with [Haxe](http://www.haxe.org/download) as its primary language.
 Make sure to have the [Vulkan SDK](https://vulkan.lunarg.com/) downloaded for the backend side to work.

-If you're on Mac OS or Linux(not tested, but should be fine), I recommend installing Haxe with [HomeBrew](https://brew.sh).
+If you're on Mac OS or Linux, I recommend installing Haxe with [HomeBrew](https://brew.sh).

 ### <ins>**Lime Installation:**</ins>